vhscom/fetch-inject/README.md

 Fetch Inject is available on NPM, Bower and CDN.
 It ships in the following flavors: IIFE, UMD and ES6.

-- Get it on NPM with `npm i fetch-inject --production`
+- Get it on NPM with `npm i -p fetch-inject`
-- Bower with `bower install fetch-inject`
+- Bower with `bower i -p fetch-inject`
 - CDN [using jsDelivr](http://www.jsdelivr.com/projects/fetch-inject)

 To download the lastest minified UMD bundle from the command line: